rjferguson21/big-bang/docs/developer/package-integration/package-integration-database.md

 If the package you are integrating connects to a database or cache server, you will need to follow the instructions below to integrate this feature into Big Bang

-Note: Names of key/values may change based on the application being integrated.
-Please refer to application documentation for additional information on connecting to an external database.

 ## Prerequisites

 - Existing database or cache server

 ## Integration

-To have the package connect to a database or cache server, you will need to do the following:
+There are currently 2 typical ways in bigbang that packages connect to a database.

+1. Package chart accepts database values (hostname, user, password, etc)

+2. Package chart accepts a secret name where all the DB connection information is defined

+Both ways will first require the following:

-- add database values to package in chart/values.yaml
+- add database values for the package in bigbang/chart/values.yaml

+  Note: Names of key/values may differ based on the application being integrated.
+Please refer to package chart values to ensure key/values coincide and application documentation for additional information on connecting to a database.

 ```
 <package>